Moisture Control in Park Model Tiny Homes

 This climate is all about balance.
 You are not fighting extreme conditions, you are fighting slow moisture buildup over time.

-(Cascades, eastern mountain towns, cold winters, snow)
+Cascades, eastern mountain towns, cold winters, snow

-Use bath fans religiously.
+Strong, consistent ventilation habitsUse bath fans religiously.
 Moisture from showers builds up fast in cold weather.

-Avoid letting the home swing between cold nights and warm days.
+Stable interior temperatureAvoid letting the home swing between cold nights and warm days.
 Cold swings lead to condensation.

-You want moisture leaving through fans, not leaking into walls or ceilings.
+Air sealing matters more hereYou want moisture leaving through fans, not leaking into walls or ceilings.

-If you see condensation, window upgrades or seasonal interior window film can make a noticeable difference.
+Window managementIf you see condensation, window upgrades or seasonal interior window film can make a noticeable difference.

-Mountain climates can actually get very dry.
-If indoor humidity drops below 25 to 30 percent and feels uncomfortable, a small humidifier can help.
-Just do not overdo it in freezing conditions.
+Humidity awarenessMountain climates can get very dry.
+If indoor humidity drops below 25 to 30% and feels uncomfortable, a small humidifier helps.
+Do not overdo it in freezing conditions.

 Mountain moisture control is about preventing condensation, not fighting mold year-round.

-(Coast, coastal foothills, fog, salt air, constant moisture)
+Coast, coastal foothills, fog, salt air, constant moisture

-Unlike Portland, many coastal homes benefit from running a dehumidifier regularly, sometimes year-round.
+A dehumidifier is often essentialUnlike Portland, many coastal homes benefit from running a dehumidifier regularly, sometimes year-round.

-Bathrooms and kitchens need active ventilation, even when it feels cool outside.
+Consistent ventilation habitsBathrooms and kitchens need active ventilation, even when it feels cool outside.

-Behind furniture, inside closets, under beds.
+Airflow everywhereBehind furniture, inside closets, under beds.
 Coastal air likes to sit still and cause problems.

-If the home is closed up while you are away, have a moisture plan.
-That usually means a dehumidifier with a drain line or someone checking it.
+Plan for travel and downtimeIf the home is closed up while you are away, have a moisture plan.
+Usually that means a dehumidifier with a drain line, or someone checking it.

-Marine climates benefit from ERVs because they reduce the clammy feeling while still providing fresh air.
+ERV preferredMarine climates benefit from ERVs because they reduce the clammy feeling while still providing fresh air.

 On the coast, moisture control is not about one big system.
 It is about consistency and not letting dampness settle in.